 Step 8 – Close the deal

-Then we'll close on your house.
-This should happen at a title company or escrow office and will most often be a smooth and calm occurrence.
+Then we’ll close on your home.
+This will likely take place at a title company or escrow office and will most often be a smooth and pleasant occurrence.

 Step 9 – Move in

 Congratulations!
-Now you can move into your new house.
+It’s time to move into your new home.
 Enjoy it.
-And if you need anything or have any questions, be sure to contact me at 580.248.8817 or e-mail me at .
+And if you have any questions, simply call me at 580.248.8817 or e-mail me at .